¡Americano! (musical): Development

 Valdovinos's status as someone brought to the United States as a child without documentation makes him a "Dreamer", a reference to the DREAM Act, a legislative proposal to create a right to work and path to citizenship for those brought to the United States as children.
 Speaking about the play, the real-life Valdovinos told the New York Times, “Dreamers have lost hope and live with fear.
 Part of the message here is don’t lose the courage — continue holding on to hope.
 Nothing comes easy.
 Elections matter.
 Policies matter.
 People matter. ‘¡Americano!’ is about that.”

 Productions

 The play's world premiere was on at the Phoenix Theatre Company on January 29, 2020.
 It had its Off-Broadway debut at New World Stages on May 1, 2022 where it was scheduled as a limited run.
 It closed June 19, 2022.
 Both productions were directed by Michael Bernard and starred Sean Ewing as Tony; Sergio Mejia was the choreographer for both productions.

+Casting

 Reception

 Reviews of both productions note the strength of the singing and choreography, and Rodriguez's Tejano- and indie-rock-inspired score.
 Writing for Theatre Mania, reviewer Zachary Stewart writes that it is an "unapologetically sincere flag-waving American musical — and that feels like a breath of fresh air in an age of snark and cynicism."
 The New York Times's Jose Solís called it "a story as urgent as it is entertaining."